NodeMod/NodeMod/README.md

 We started it recently we actually didn't do much, you are still developing this and it will take quite a while.<br>
 The service scripts are made in **JavaScript** using **Express, Node.js and MongoDB**

+We create the file for the hosted bots on the server using the **fs** npm package